LGN520/farreach-public/tech_report.md

 			- (2) Tofino hardware error?: Cannot swap src/dst mac address -> no packet will be sent back with a large possibility
 	+ Errno 22 of bind/sendto: wrong parameter
 		* NOTE: sizeof(struct sockaddr) != sizeof(struct sockaddr_ll), you must give precise length
+	+ Sth adds two extra bytes (both of zero) at the end of packet: unkown reason